emmahsax/Introduction-to-LightTable/README.md

   :plugins [[lein-autoexpect "1.0"]])
 ```

 making sure that you add the expectations dependency and the lein-autoexpect plugin; the description can be whatever you like.
 Save the file.
 Next, open up your test file by clicking test/  and clicking through as many nested folders as needed to get to core_test.clj.
-Once open, your project should look something like this:
+Once open, core_test.clj should look something like this:

 ```bash
 (ns test-project.core-test